Car brand reviews

 A further Jazz-based SUV crossover, the HR-V, is another model that's making inroads in a competitive market.

-Honda has had experience with hybrid technology too, with models such as the Insight and Jazz Hybrid, but it has since reverted to conventional petrol and diesel power except for its NSX sports car, which has a hybrid engine.
+Honda has had experience with hybrid technology too, with models such as the Insight and Jazz Hybrid.
+More recently, Honda has created a hybrid version of the Honda CR-V, which you'll find a video of below.

-Honda has also been pretty adventurous in design terms with some of its models, such as the Civic, which looks like nothing else on the road.
+Honda has also been pretty adventurous in design terms with some of its models, such as the Civic hatchback, which looks like nothing else on the road.

 Find out if there's a Honda to suit you by checking out all our our Honda car reviews.